TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/dataGSortMember.md

 ﻿###data-g-sort-member

-Defines item's property for sorting.
+Defines the item's property for sorting.

-**Value:** Defines item's property name, which value will be used for sorting this column.
+**Value:** Defines the item's property name, which value will be used for sorting this column.

 **Default value:** property **data-g-member**.